 The Broader Transformation Opportunity

-Another consideration to introduce is SharePoint 2010.
+Another consideration is SharePoint 2010.
 Its end of support deadline is not far behind the others, and the migration options are similar: an upgraded on-prem instance or the full transition to Office 365.